Westfield Hornsby: History

-Stage 3 was completed in September 2001 which included the opening of David Jones, Target, Gowings, a food court and 100 stores.
+Stage three was completed in September 2001 which included the opening of David Jones, Target, Gowings, a food court and 100 stores.

 Westfield Hornsby had its official grand opening on the 26 September 2001.

-Stage 4 of the development opened on 29 November 2001 with the opening of the nine screen Greater Union Cinema (now Event Cinemas) and restaurant precinct which opened on 25 November 2001.
+Stage four of the development opened on 29 November 2001 with the opening of the nine screen Greater Union Cinema (now Event Cinemas) and restaurant precinct which opened on 25 November 2001.

-In 2005 the three level Gowings store closed and was replaced by JB Hi-Fi on the upper level, Macro Wholefoods (rebranded to Thomas Dux Grocer on 26 September 2009 before closing in April 2016 and replaced by Toys R Us until 2018 which is now Uniqlo which opened in April 2019) on the middle level and Dan Murphy's on the lower level.
+In 2005 the three level Gowings store closed and was replaced by JB Hi-Fi on the upper level, Macro Wholefoods (rebranded as Thomas Dux on 26 September 2009 before closing in April 2016 and replaced by Toys R Us until 2018 which is now Uniqlo which opened in April 2019) on the middle level and Dan Murphy's on the lower level.

 On 24 September 2011 Apple opened its 13th store in Australia in the centre.

 In July 2014, as part of a restructure of the Westfield Group, it came under the control of the Scentre Group.

-On 12 January 2020 Myer closed down its store after 40 years of trade and was replaced by Harvey Norman on the Upper level which opened on 3 October 2020 and TK MAXX on the second floor.
+On 12 January 2020 Myer closed down its store after 40 years of trade and was replaced by Harvey Norman on the Upper level which opened on 3 October 2020 and TK Maxx on the second floor.

+On 4 October 2025, the Apple Store closed, in favour of a refurbished store at Chatswood Chase.

 Tenants

 Westfield Hornsby has 99,550m² of floor space.
-The major retailers include David Jones, TK Maxx, Kmart, Target, Aldi, Coles, Woolworths, Uniqlo, Apple, Harvey Norman, JB Hi-Fi, Rebel, Fitness First, Timezone and Event Cinemas.
+The major retailers include David Jones, TK Maxx, Kmart, Target, Aldi, Coles, Woolworths, Uniqlo, Apple, Harvey Norman, JB Hi-Fi, Rebel, Fitness First, KOKO Amusement and Event Cinemas.